gusantos1/Azure-Devops-Spark/README.md

 ## Azure Methods

-All public methods of this class return a Response object containing data and df attributes, data is Python basic data structure, and df is PySpark dataframe structure.
+All public methods of this class return an object spark dataframe.

 - all_backlog